 During Winter, temperatures vary between low positives, to -30°C. The key to surviving the harsh cold is dressing in layers and thermal gear.
 A thick winter jacket, beanies (or so-called toques in Alberta), mitts, and warm winter boots are all a must!
 See below for outfit suggestions!

-Most of the best hotels in Calgary are situated in the Downtown area, where solid options like the Marriott Downtown, Le Germain Hotel, and the Fairmont Palliser are situated.
-The former is more old-school; the latter on the sleek, contemporary side.
+Most of the best hotels in Calgary are situated in the Downtown area, where solid options like the Marriott Downtown, Le Germain Hotel (a little more luxe), and the Fairmont Palliser are situated.
+This area is the most convenient for first-timers as it is in walking distance to 17th Ave & Stephen Ave.

 Edmonton's foodie scene is booming, so you must make time to try out some of our local favourites.
 We've started off by ranking our top 5 for each meal of the day, but we also share our favourites according to area and budget.
 Just click the filters accordingly.